FAQs About Cincinnati Law Admissions

 Q. How much does it cost to attend Cincinnati Law?

-A. Resident tuition and fees for the 2012-13 academic year is $23,536 while non-resident tuition and fees is $41,044.
+A. We estimate Ohio resident tuition and fees for the 2014-15 academic year will be approximately $24,000, with non-resident tuition and fees at $29,000.
+Exact figures are not available yet and will be announced in late Spring 2014.
 The Cincinnati area has a low cost of living, especially considering the size of our metropolitan area.
 In 2011, Forbes included Cincinnati in its Top 5 Most Affordable Cities.

 Q. Is admission competitive?

-A. For Fall 2012, over 1,350 applicants applied for a first year class of 103 students.
+A. Annually, over 1,000 applicants apply to join our first year class of approximately 110 students.
 Because many applicants apply and are admitted to more than one law school, the College admits more applicants than ultimately matriculate.
-The same admissions standards apply for both residents and non-residents.
-The median LSAT and GPA for the Fall 2012 class were a 158 and a 3.50.
-The 75%/25% for the LSAT and GPA were 161/156 and 3.73/3.20.
+The same admissions standards apply for both Ohio residents and non-residents.
+The median LSAT and GPA for the entering Fall 2013 class were a 158 and a 3.50.

 Q. Can I attend Cincinnati Law part time?

 A. While we do not offer a part-time evening program, a limited number of seats are available in our daytime flex program.
-You may contact the Office of Admissions for more details.
+Visit law.uc.edu/flextime for details.

 For further information, please contact us at the following addresses: